 10.9 The Committee may from time to time make such by-laws, regulations and arrangements consistent with these rules, as it may deem expedient, and it may also appoint subcommittees for special purposes and delegate to such Committees the functions and powers relating thereto, subject to the approval of the Committee.

-11.1 The Association's place of business shall be at 14 Robinson Road #13-00 Singapore 048545, or such other address as may subsequently be decided upon by the Committee and approved by the Registrar of Societies.
+11.1 The Association's place of business shall be at "1 Scotts Road #24-10 Shaw Centre Singapore 228208", or such other address as may subsequently be decided upon by the Committee and approved by the Registrar of Societies.

 12.1 The Banking Account or Accounts of the Association shall be operated on the signature of the Secretary, Treasurer or the President of the Association.

-12.2 The financial year shall commence on 1st January of each calendar year and end on the last day of December of the same calendar year.
+12.2 The financial year shall commence on 1st March of each calendar year and end on the last day of February of the following calendar year.

 13.1 The Association shall not be dissolved except with the consent of not less than 3/5 of the Ordinary Members of the Association for the time being resident in Singapore expressed either in person or by proxy at a General Meeting convened for the purpose.

 13.2 In the event of the Association being dissolved as provided above, all debts and liabilities legally incurred on behalf of the society shall be fully discharged, and the remaining funds will be divided equally among the Ordinary Members.